Tessa’s Recipe Rundown

 I don’t recommend using carton egg whites or egg whites that have been frozen for this recipe.
 Neither will aerate the same way that fresh, just-separated eggs will, meaning your cake won’t rise correctly or evenly.
 Since there is no chemical leavening agent in this recipe, the egg whites achieving the maximum possible aeration is all the more important!
 Egg white substitutes will not work.

-What Does Cream of Tartar Do?
+What Does Cream of Tartar Do in Angel Food Cake?

-Cream of tartar is an acid and helps to stabilize the whipped egg whites.
-There is really no substitution for cream of tartar.
-If you don’t use cream of tartar in this recipe, the cake will collapse.
 Make sure you check the expiration date if you have it in your pantry; it’s one of those ingredients you may use so infrequently that it’s been sitting in there for 5+ years!
 Make sure it’s still fresh, or the cake may collapse.
 You can find it with the spices and extracts, in the baking aisle of your grocery store.

-What is Angel Food Cake?
 Why is it Called Angel Food Cake?

-Angel Food Cake is an unbelievably light, pillowy-soft, delicate cake, said to be “so light, it’s fit for the Angels!”
+Angel Food Cake is an unbelievably light, pillowy-soft, delicate cake, said to be “so light, it’s fit for the Angels”.
 This homemade version has soooo much more flavor than the typical store-bought variety – and you won’t believe the difference in the texture!
-It’s a delicious summertime dessert, especially when served with whipped cream and fresh berries!
+It’s a delicious summertime dessert, especially when served with whipped cream and fresh berries.

 How is Angel Food Cake Different From Regular Sponge Cake?

 Angel Food Cake differs from regular sponge cake in multiple ways.
 Angel Food Cake is made using egg whites (no yolks) and no fat.
 Traditional sponge cakes will typically contain both egg whites and egg yolks, as well as fat (usually in the form of butter or oil).
-Regular sponge cake also typically contains a chemical leavener (baking powder or baking soda), whereas Angel Food Cake is leavened solely on the air whipped into the egg whites during the process.
+Regular sponge cake also typically contains a chemical leavener (baking powder or baking soda), whereas Angel Food Cake is leavened solely by the air whipped into the egg whites during the process.
 This all makes for an incredibly light cake, with a texture like no other.

 Sponge cakes are generally iced in buttercream or ganache, and are more of a substantial dessert as a result.
 Angel Food Cake is typically served with berries, whipped cream, or a simple glaze, making it a lighter option.